TechyMT/creditsea-task/backend/README.md

     cp .env.example .env
     ```

-    Edit the `.env` file to include your MongoDB connection string and other environment-specific variables:
+    Edit the `.env` file to include your PostgreSQL connection string and other environment-specific variables:

     ```env
-    MONGODB_URL="YOUR MONGODB URL"
+    POSTGRES_URL="YOUR POSTGRES URL"
     NODE_ENV="dev"
     PORT=10000
     SELF_URL="http://localhost:10000/ping"
     ```

-4. **Run MongoDB locally:**
+4. **Run PostgreSQL locally:**

-    If MongoDB is not already running, start it using:
+    If PostgreSQL is not already running, start it using:

     ```bash
-    mongod --dbpath /path-to-your-db-data
+    pg_ctl -D /path-to-your-db-data start
     ```

-    Or, if you prefer using Docker, you can spin up a MongoDB container using the provided `docker-compose.yml`:
+    Or, if you prefer using Docker, you can spin up a PostgreSQL container using the provided `docker-compose.yml`:

     ```bash
     docker-compose up -d